Near Pinecrest in Tuolumne County, California — The American West (Pacific Coastal)

 Topics and series.
 This historical marker is listed in this topic list: Settlements & Settlers.
 In addition, it is included in the E Clampus Vitus series list.
 A significant historical month for this entry is September 1853.

 Location.
 38° 18.665′ N, 119° 44.743′ W. Marker is near Pinecrest, California, in Tuolumne County.
-Marker is on Kennedy Meadows Road.
+It is on Kennedy Meadows Road.
 The marker is located at the Kennedy Meadow Resort at the end of the Kennedy Meadows Road.
 Touch for map.
 Marker is in this post office area: Pinecrest CA 95364, United States of America.
 Touch for directions.

-Photographed By Barry Swackhamer, August 23, 2012
+Photographed by Barry Swackhamer, August 23, 2012

 5. Lotty Pedro Plaque Mounted on the Wall Inside the Saloon